Chern classes in equivariant bordism: Introduction

 {\bf Theorem.} {\em Let $m\geq 1$ be a natural number. \begin{enumerate}[\em (i)] \item The sequence of Chern classes $c_m^{(m)},c_{m-1}^{(m)},\dots,c_1^{(m)}$ is a regular sequence that generates the augmentation ideal of the graded-commutative ring $\bMU^*_{U(m)}$. \item The completion of $\bMU_{U(m)}^*$ at the augmentation ideal is a graded $\bMU^*$-power series algebra in the above Chern classes. \item The bundling homomorphism $\bMU_{U(m)}^*\to \bMU^*(B U(m))$ extends to an isomorphism

 from the completion at the augmentation ideal. \end{enumerate} }

 We prove this result as a special case of Theorem \ref{thm:completions} below; the more general version applies to products of unitary groups.
-As we explain in Remark \ref{rk:degenerate}, the regularity of the Chern classes also implies that the Greenlees-May local homology spectral sequence converging to $\bMU^*(BU(m))$ degenerates because the relevant local homology groups vanish in positive degrees.
-As another application we use the Chern classes in equivariant bordism to give a reformulation and self-contained proof of work of Greenlees-May \cite{greenlees-may:completion} and La Vecchia \cite{lavecchia} on the completion theorem for $\bMU_G$, see Theorem \ref{thm:completion}.
+As we explain in Remark \ref{rk:degenerate}, the regularity of the Chern classes also implies that the Greenlees--May local homology spectral sequence converging to $\bMU^*(BU(m))$ degenerates because the relevant local homology groups vanish in positive degrees.
+As another application we use the Chern classes in equivariant bordism to give a reformulation and self-contained proof of work of Greenlees--May \cite{greenlees-may:completion} and La Vecchia \cite{lavecchia} on the completion theorem for $\bMU_G$, see Theorem \ref{thm:completion}.